If you’re planning on creating a new lawn, you have two choices.

 So Which is Best, Grass Seed or Turf?

 It’s a tough question to answer and very much depends on your situation.

 For me personally, I’ll always try to use turf where I can.
 The extra cost is worth it because it saves me months of work when compared to sowing seed.

-Even if I’m creating a formal or putting green type lawn, I’ll always use turf from a company called Tillers Turf.
-They produce USGA specified turf for golf courses and their customer service is excellent.
+Even if I’m creating a formal or putting green type lawn, I’ll always use turf from a company called Rolawn.
+They produce high-quality turf that has been used in many medal-winning gardens at leading flower shows.

-That said, I will grass seed if I have to.
+That said, I will use grass seed if I have to.

-If I’m creating a lawn in an area which is covered by lots of shade, then I’ll always sow seed.
+If I’m creating a lawn in an area that is covered by lots of shade, then I’ll always sow seed.